PJasiczek/python-event-planner/README.md

 # Event planner
->This repository contains implementations of the event planner system
+>This repository contains implementations of the event planner system.

 ## Status
 Project is: _finished_.